itrustmachines/bns-java-client/itm-bns-sample/doc/receiptDao_en.md

 #### jdbcUrl

-BNS Client will declare create a new database with `JDBC_URL`.
+BNS Client will create a new database with `JDBC_URL`.
 Developers can configure the database name or path in `JDBC_URL`

 For the `JDBC_URL` setting, pleaser refer to [BnsClientSample.java](../src/main/java/com/itrustmachines/sample/BnsClientSample.java)